iotaledger/hornet/docs/getting_started/nodes_101.md

 Even when a message is valid, there are situations in which nodes may not be able to make a decision, like in the case of a double spend.

-When nodes detect double spends they must decide which message to consider confirmed and which one to ignore.
+When nodes detect double spends, they must decide which message to consider confirmed and which one to ignore.
 Nodes do this by using consensus rules that are built into their node software using a network protocol.

 ## Keeping a Record of the Balances on Addresses Via `UTXO`